aaronphilip/Image-Segmentation-On-Faces/README.md

 ## Pitfalls

-To help others improve their effeciceny in implementing an FCN I've decided to list all of the pitfalls I fell into during this project.
+To help others in implementing their own FCN, I've decided to list all of the pitfalls I fell into during this project.

 ### 1. Class Imbalance